 There is a saying – there is no greater distance between two people than that of misunderstanding.
 This is never more evident than in times of grief.
-As a nurse I have been witness to families closeness and dysfunction during critical illness and death.
+As a nurse I have been a witness to families closeness and dysfunction during critical illness and death.
 I have watched as they clung to each other and I have cringed as they have fought with each other without any sense of decency.
 The strain and stress are palpable.
-I could see the situation was painful for them yet who was I to judge when I did not know the whole history of this family.
+I could see the situation was painful for them yet who was I to judge.
 It is so easy to misconstrue when you are an observer.

 When someone you love dies the surviving loved ones may go into shock.
 The first few days and weeks after a death is the most critical for grievers.
 Initially we may scream, cry, become physically ill.
 Grief has taken over mentally and emotionally.
 For those who have never grieved, this may be time to learn to show compassion for those that do.
 Practice empathy.
 Because this is the time when families become blurred.
 This is the time when differences become clear to the eye and injure the soul.

 Every person handles grief differently.
 Just because you are family does not mean each and every one of you are close emotionally.
 Family becomes geographically spread out as we get older and the family gets larger.
 When family is not closely connected a loss of one may not bring the family together.
 Especially when the loved one who has passed is special to you and you hold them dear in your heart but other family members may not have known them.
 Even extended family may not understand the depth of your grief.
 Not because they do not care, not because they are void of emotion but because the loved one was not known to them.
 They did not exist in the life of the person that had passed on thus the death is not their reality.
 Life goes on for them the same as it always has.